Olivia Culpo Shares A Nude Photo And Reveals That Criticism For Showing Too Much Skin Makes Her Insecure

 Olivia Culpo shared a nude photo with her Instagram followers on Saturday, but the model isn’t as comfortable with posting revealing pictures online as her fans might think.
 While she has no issue with nudity, people who do sometimes make her feel insecure about sharing sexy snapshots on social media.

 Olivia’s latest Instagram post includes two images.
 The first is the 27-year-old model’s cover photo for the November issue of Maxim Mexico.
 She’s topless in the picture, but she’s holding a piece of fine mesh fabric over her chest.
-The black and white photo was snapped from the side, and Olivia is posing with her eyes closed and her head titled back.
+The black-and-white photo was snapped from the side, and Olivia is posing with her eyes closed and her head tilted back.
 She’s only pictured from the chest up.

 In the second image, Olivia Culpo is pictured sitting on a messy dressing table that’s covered with bottles of various beauty products.
 Olivia is seated on top of a fluffy white towel, and she’s completely nude.
 She’s posing with her left knee bent and her leg positioned so that it’s covering up her bikini area.
 Her left arm is resting on her knee, censoring enough of her chest to avoid violating Instagram’s nudity policy.